FrankChen021/bithon/doc/benchmark/agent/agent-benchmark.md

 We select target applications without any special purposes.
 The test can be done on any applications.

 Here let's pick Apache Druid as the target application.
-Apache Druid provides multiple different kinds of processes, we can see how the agent slows the startup for different processes.
+Apache Druid is a distributed system which suits for the tracing feature.
+It's master branch(currently 0.23-SNAPSHOT) is used.

 ## Evaluation Steps